simongomes/ecourier-parcel-tracker/readme.md

 Follow the following steps to install the plugin and get it working.

-1. Install the plugin from WordPress plugin library using the Plugins section from the WordPress dashboards, or download the zip file unzip and upload it inside `/wp-content/plugins/` directory of your WordPress installation.
+1. Install the plugin from WordPress plugin library using the Plugins section from the WordPress dashboard, or download the zip file unzip and upload it inside `/wp-content/plugins/` directory of your WordPress installation.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu.
-3. Once installed eCourier Tracker menu will be available.
+3. Once installed _**eCourier Tracker**_ menu will be available.
 Go to the eCourier Tracker and provide your eCourier API Credentials.
-4. Select the Environment you would like to use (Staging or Live)
+4. Select the Environment you would like to use (Staging or Live).
-5. Place the shortcode inside any page to make the interface available in your WordPress website.(e.g.: `[ecourier-parcel-tracker]`,`<?php echo do_shortcode('ecourier-parcel-tracker'); ?>` )
+5. Place the shortcode inside any page to make the interface available. (e.g.: `[ecourier-parcel-tracker]`,`<?php echo do_shortcode('ecourier-parcel-tracker'); ?>` )

 ## Frequently Asked Questions

-= Do I need eCourier account to use the plugin =
+**Do I need eCourier account to use the plugin?**

 Yes you will need an eCourier account and API credentials to user this plugin.

-= Do I need any configuration from eCourier? =
+**Do I need any configuration from eCourier?**

 Yes, you will need API credentials for you eCourier account.
 You can get it from eCourier.

-= What credentials do I need to setup the plugin? =
+**What credentials do I need to setup the plugin?**

 You will need your API credentials which includes `USER-ID`, `API-KEY` and `API-SECRET`.

-= How do I get the API credentials? =
+**How do I get the API credentials?**

 You can contact eCourier for the API credentials for your account.

-= Do I need WooCommerce for this plugin? =
+**Do I need WooCommerce for this plugin?**

-No, you will not. eCourier Parcel Tracker is not dependent on any other plugin.
+No, you will not. **eCourier Parcel** Tracker is not dependent on any other plugin.

 ## Changelog